MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │  3 │
     =#

-So far we've only seen *elementwise* queries, which emits an output for each of its input elements.
+Previously we've only seen *elementwise* queries, which emits an output for each of its input elements.
 The `Count` query is an *aggregate*, which means it emits an output for its entire input.